nikfaizdev/Data-Analysis-with-Excel-Coffee-Sales-Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/b1426085-39fd-47ce-bf1e-a80c685b5925)

-Performance by Store, Monthly, DOW, Daily and Time Session
 - Hell’s Kitchen leads with $236.5K, followed by Astoria ($232.2K), and Lower Manhattan ($230.1K).
 - There’s a clear upward trend from January ($81.7K) to June ($166.5K) where June is the best-performing month in terms of revenue and quantity sold.
 - Revenue remains mostly consistent throughout the month with minor fluctuations.
 However, the trend (red dotted line) indicates a slight decrease in revenue as the month progresses.